The Silent Judgment of Animals: How Their Presence Changes Our Spaces | Brandhoek Fine Art

 It begins when we can endure something again:

-Looks that undress us.
+Gazes that undress us.

 Silence that questions us.

-An animal in the room is the most honest form of luxury – because it forces us to take a stand.
+Having an animal in the room is the most honest form of luxury – because it forces us to take a stand.

 The Invisible Judge